Explore Some Of These Top Things to Do in Aachen!

 They might have been drinking fountains in the past but these days the signs say DO NOT drink.
 So, we washed our hands in the warm water and it was super refreshing.
 You don’t expect hot water to be pouring out of a fountain in the middle of the city!

-Look for the Fountains
+Look for the Beautiful Fountains

 Let’s just get this out of the way early on: Aachen has a TON of fountains.
 There are even one or two we have photographs of that we didn’t include because it would just be too much.